wp-plugins/currently-reading/readme.txt

 == Changelog ==

+= 4.0.3 =

+* Allow the centring of the Book Cover within the sidebar (Props Andy Tegala for the suggestion)
+* Cache Google Books API call (if successful) for (default) 30 days
+* (Semi-)Gently fall back to previous behaviour if Google Books API call fails

 = 4.0.2 =

-* Allow (and default to) *not* using the Google Books API in preference to the older -- direct -- connection
+* Allow *not* using the Google Books API in preference to the older -- direct -- connection
 * Since I'm probably the only Saffer using this, default to "books.google.com"

 = 4.0.1 =